 “You see so many things that are missing in how a church functions and how it looks from the outside,” Rendell says.

 How does your church handle a first or second time guest?
 What can you do beyond a handshake?
-We never get a second change to make a great first impression!
+We never get a second chance to make a great first impression!

 Keep the Son in Your Eyes,